-In February of 2021, our Compensation Committee approved equity awards designed to align executive compensation with market practices, reflect our strategic priorities, create a strong link between compensation and performance, drive compensation consistency by having the same performance metrics for executives and non-executives, and assist with the ability to attract and retain key employees.
+In February 2022, our Compensation Committee approved LTI awards designed to align executive compensation with market practices, reflect our strategic priorities, create a strong link between compensation and performance, drive compensation consistency by having the same performance metrics for executives and non-executives, and assist with the ability to attract and retain key employees.
+The LTI awards provide retention value by requiring continuous employment through the payment date, except as otherwise provided in the Severance Plan (see "Payments upon a Change of Control and/or Termination of Employment" below).
 In sizing the grants for our named executive officers, our Compensation Committee considered compensation peer group data and the named executive officer's expected role in driving our operating results and creating value for our stockholders.
-The February 2021 equity awards consisted of stock options (40% of targeted total equity grant value) and performance-based restricted stock (60% of total equity grant value) under the Amended and Restated TopBuild Corp.
-2015 Long Term Stock Incentive Plan (as amended to the date hereof, the "LTIP").